Programme details for the Newstead Sundials Festival 2026 to follow soon!

 The Newstead Sundials Festival offers something for all ages and interests—a celebration of time, creativity, and community, set in one of Scotland’s most storied landscapes.

-Newstead Sundials Festival 2025 is a free festival supported by Destination Tweed’s Community Grants Scheme, which is funded by the National Lottery Heritage Fund.
+Newstead Sundials Festival 2026 is a free festival.
 The event is being organised by Newstead Village Community Trust (NVCT) in collaboration with Trimontium Trust and Connecting Threads (the creative arm of Destination Tweed).